freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1567.1

 Both, the commit to add the unique command and the one to revert it were dropped.
-Enter another `--interactive` rebase that goes back to the `--root`, I am going to show you how to change a commit message. `--root` means that the rebase will go back to your very first commit.
+Enter another `--interactive` rebase that goes back to the `--root` instead of `HEAD~2`.
+I am going to show you how to change a commit message. `--root` means that the rebase will go back to your very first commit.

 #### HINTS

+- The command is `git rebase` with two arguments
+- The two arguments are `--interactive` and `--root`
 - Enter `git rebase --interactive --root` into the terminal and press enter

 ## 1570.
 Nano: Select Reword Column References Commit

 ### 1570.1

 You can see that the latest commit is at the bottom here.
 Be careful not to change the wrong commits.
 One of the options is `r, reword = use commit, but edit the commit message`.
-Place an `r` next to the commit with the message `feat: add column reference`, it's the very first commit you added to this branch.
+Replace `pick` with an `r` next to the commit with the message `feat: add column reference` to reword the message, it's the very first commit you added to this branch.
 When you are done, save the file and exit Nano.

 #### HINTS